Charlie West (footballer, born 2006): State career

+AFL career

+West was selected by Collingwood with pick 50 in the 2024 AFL draft.

 In his first ten matches for Collingwood's reserves team in the Victorian Football League (VFL), West kicked 24 goals, including a goal after the final siren to defeat in round 13.
 The following week, he made his AFL debut against at Marvel Stadium and scored a goal with his first kick.

+Personal life

 West is the grandson of former AFL chief executive Wayne Jackson.

+Statistics

+Updated to the end of round 22, 2026.